-Can Sleep Apnea Cause Dizziness?
+Can Sleep Apnea Cause Dizziness and Lightheadedness?

 Unexplained dizziness is a bothersome symptom for many.
-It can make it challenging to work, complete household chores and pursue many favorite hobbies.
+It can make it challenging to work, complete household chores, and pursue many favorite hobbies.
 There are many causes for dizziness, so if it is an ongoing concern, it should be discussed with a doctor.
-However, one common root cause of dizziness is Sleep Apnea.
+However, one common root cause of dizziness is sleep apnea.

 Is There a Connection Between Sleep Apnea and Vertigo?

 Vertigo is a type of dizziness that comes on unexpectedly, or it can be an ongoing issue.
-For some, it presents itself as a feeling of “spinning” while for others it feels as though the world around a person is unsteady or shifting.
+For some, it presents itself as a feeling of spinning while for others it feels as though the world around a person is unsteady or shifting.